genai-musings/template-repo-template/README.md

 pytest
 ```

-## To build and run Dockerfile
+## To build and run an instance of a Docker image.

 ### Build

-Build image.
+Build the Docker image.

 ```shell
 docker build -t template-repo-template .